-Almost a periwinkle, Colonel's Lady from Pratt & Lambert has a slightly cool lavender undertone to spark up the mid-tone blue.
-This dreamy shade is just a little bit darker than sky blue, and although it's bright, it retains an elegant restraint that works very well in a contemporary bedroom.
+Almost periwinkle, Colonel's Lady from Pratt & Lambert has a slightly cool lavender undertone to spark up the mid-tone blue.
+This dreamy shade is just a bit darker than sky blue, and although it's bright, it retains an elegant restraint that works very well in a contemporary bedroom.

 03 of 10

 Depending on the light, Mysterious from Benjamin Moore appears as the deepest navy, slate gray or even a soft black.
 A blue this dark isn't for the faint of heart, but it's not brash or outspoken.
-Elegant, sophisticated and contemporary, this is a navy blue equally at home in a sleekly modern bedroom, a contemporary country setting, or a traditional and feminine space.
+Elegant, sophisticated and contemporary, this is a navy blue equally at home in a sleek modern bedroom, a contemporary country setting, or a traditional and feminine space.

 04 of 10